Contraction of $E_\gamma$-Divergence and Its Applications to Privacy: Differentially Private Online Learning

 \end{proposition}

-The previous proposition follows from standard results in online convex optimization, see, e.g., \cite{Hazan_Online}.
+This proposition follows from standard results in online convex optimization, see, e.g., \cite{Hazan_Online}.
 For the reader's convenience, we provide a full proof in Appendix~\ref{Appendix:ProofPropUtility}.
 Combined with Theorem~\ref{Thm:General_Random_DP}, this proposition can be applied to capture the balance between privacy and utility of OGD algorithm.
-Consider the following two examples.
-For ease of notation, we let $B$ denote the maximum of $\textnormal{dia}(\W)$ and $D$ defined in Theorem~\ref{Thm:General_Random_DP}, i.e.,
+In particular, they elucidate that if $\eta_t = O(\frac{1}{\sqrt{t}})$, then a necessary condition for non-trivial privacy and utility is $\sigma_t\to \infty$ and $\frac{\sigma_t}{\sqrt{t}}\to 0$, i.e., $\{\sigma_t\}$ must be an increasing sequence but with a rate slower than $\sqrt{t}$.